chepeftw/NS3DockerEmulator/docs/index.md

 The following parameters are used among the 3 stages:
 - -n is for the number of nodes
 - -s is for the size of the network
-- operation string, it can be "create", "ns3", "simulation" or "destroy"
+- operation string, it can be "create", "ns3", "emulation" or "destroy"

 #### Create